pulumi/pulumi/developer-docs/providers/implementers-guide.md

 A `Secret` represents a value whose contents are sensitive.
 Values of this type are merely wrappers around the sensitive value.
-A provider should take care not to leak a secret value. and should wrap any resource output values that are always sensitive in a `Secret`.
+A provider should take care not to leak a secret value, and should wrap any resource output values that are always sensitive in a `Secret`.
 [Functions](#functions) must not accept or return secret values.

 #### Property Paths